orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Problem categories:
 - Interface definition (frontend/intermediate/backend): Just item creation. (similarly types) - Just interactive design
 	- Function definitions: Item interactions
 		- ??
 - (guided) Search problems:
 	- Optimization problems: Take existing function as specification (search/sort/compression/disk access/...), and optimize.
 		- Should be guided search: Look here, etc.
-	- Reverse engineering problems:
+- Reverse engineering problems.
-		-
 -

 - Have some item in hand, then do an action then get a popup on what that action should mean, and start defining it that way.
 Like projectile etc..